18.9 Disorders of the Female Reproductive System

 The multi-layered covering of each testis, called the tunica, protects the organ, ensures its blood supply, and separates the testis into lobules.
 There are three layers of the tunica: the tunica vasculosa, tunica albuginea, and tunica vaginalis.
 The latter two layers are labeled in the drawing above (Figure 18.3.3).

-- The is the outmost layer of the tunica.
+- The tunica vaginalis is the outmost layer of the tunica.
 It actually consists of two layers of tissue separated by a thin fluid layer.
 The fluid reduces friction between the testes and the scrotum.

 Seminiferous Tubules